All Posts

 The webcam view with time-travel playback

 The result wasn't just faster to build.
 It was better.
-Cleaner UI, more features, more secure credentials.
+Cleaner UI, more features, properly secured credentials.
 The May version worked.
-The January version felt polished.
+The January version felt finished.

 Now we can check on Rutabaga from anywhere.